browserengineering/book/book/chrome.md

             self.draw()
 ```

-This `handle_key` handler starts with some conditions: `<Key>` and
+This `handle_key` handler starts with some conditions: `<Key>` fires
-fires for every key press, not just regular letters, so we want to
+for every key press, not just regular letters, so we want to ignore
-ignore cases where no character is typed (a modifier key is pressed)
+cases where no character is typed (a modifier key is pressed) or the
-or the character is outside the ASCII range (which can represent the
+character is outside the ASCII range (which can represent the arrow
-arrow keys or function keys).
-After we modify `address_bar` we also
+keys or function keys).
+After we modify `address_bar` we also need to
-need to call `draw()` so that the new letters actually show up.
+call `draw()` so that the new letters actually show up.

 Finally, once the new URL is entered, we need to handle the "Enter"
 key, which Tk calls `<Return>`, and actually send the browser to the